 12 For more information on the activities that are included in, and excluded from, production and on the exclusion of financial assets in the NIPAs, see the sections "Production boundary" and "Asset boundary" in Chapter 2.
-Fundamental Concepts, in this handbook.
-13 The end-use categories used by BEA-such as foods, feeds, and beverages; capital goods; industrial

 13 The end-use categories used by BEA-such as foods, feeds, and beverages; capital goods; industrial supplies and materials; automotive products; and consumer goods-incorporate the Harmonized Commodity Description and Coding System (Brussels: Customs Cooperation Council): 1984.
 The system was developed under the auspices of the International Customs Cooperation Council to establish an accepted standard for the classification of internationally traded goods.